Let's Get Together

 Evangelism

-Simon Swift heads up our Evangelism team, going out regularly on the streets with the cross.
+Simon Swift heads up our Evangelism Team, going out regularly on the streets with the cross.

-(HOTS) Healing On The Street
+WORSHIP AND WITNESS On The Street (WWOTS)

 Safeguarding

 Green Street Green Baptist Church takes seriously its responsibilities for safeguarding those at risk of harm.
-We are committed to the nurture, protection and safekeeping of all associated with the Church.
+We are committed to the nurture, protection and safekeeping of all associated with the church.
 Everyone working with children, young people and adults at risk, has a current enhanced DBS (Disclosure and Barring Service) check and undertakes safeguarding training, as required.
 We follow relevant legislation, safer recruitment practices and the Baptist Union of Great Britain ‘Excellence in Safeguarding’ Guidance.

-Everyone involved in the life of the Church has a role to play in promoting a safer church for all.
-The Church has appointed a Safeguarding Team, led by:
+Everyone involved in the life of the church has a role to play in promoting a safer church for all.
+The church has appointed a Safeguarding Team, led by:

 Diane Whitehead